Crystalze36/2021-msia423-Pan-Wenyang-project/README.md

 #### Examine the Added Information in Local

-If you create the database locally, you can view your result by using any sqlite client, such as [DB Browser](https://sqlitebrowser.org/), to open the `.db` file created after running the `run_rds.py` file.
+If you create the database locally, you can view your result by using any sqlite client, such as [DB Browser](https://sqlitebrowser.org/), to open the `.db` file created after running the commands above.

 ### Remote Database Connection